django-cms/django-cms/docs/getting_started/configuration.rst

     You can specify the list of default plugins which will be automagically added when the placeholder will be created (or rendered).
-    Each element of the list is a dictionary with the "plugin_type" to add and the "value" dictionnary to use for this plugin.
+    Each element of the list is a dictionary with the "plugin_type" to add and the "values" dictionnary to use for this plugin.
-    The "value" depend on the "plugin_type".
+    The "values" depend on the "plugin_type".
 See the documentation of each plugin type to see which parameters are required and available.

 ``plugin_modules``